51Degrees/specifications/pipeline-specification/conceptual-overview.md

 ### Pipeline

-A Pipeline is a method of grouping multiple Flow Elements into a single process.
+A Pipeline is a container for grouping multiple Flow Elements into a single process.
 By default, elements are always executed sequentially in the order that they are added.
 See [Pipeline builder](#pipeline-builder) for more details.

-A Pipeline object is intended to be immutable.
+A Pipeline instance MUST be immutable.
 In other words, once created, it cannot be changed by adding new elements, removing old ones, etc.

+Pipelines will need to [handle exceptions](features/exception-handling.md) that occur in the Elements that they contain.

 ### Pipeline builder